scilus/quactography/docs/demo_qaoa_optimization.rst

 Methodology
 ------------------

-First, to have acces to the graph representation from diffusion data, we need script 1_build_adj_matrix.py and datas and to visualize the graph, we need the script 2_draw_adj_matrix.py .
+First, to have acces to the graph representation from diffusion data, we need script quac_matrix_adj_build.py and datas and to visualize the graph, we need the script quac_matrix_adj_draw.py .

-Secondly, to build a random matrix (code still needs work to generate exactly asked number of nodes or edges) and visualize it, we need scripts 1_build_random_adj_matrix.py and to visualize: 2_draw_random_adj_matrix.py .
+Secondly, to build a random matrix (code still needs work to generate exactly asked number of nodes or edges) and visualize it, we need scripts quac_randmatrix_adj_build.py and to visualize: quac_randmatrix_adj_draw.py .

-Thirdly, once either graph is generated randomly, with diffusion data or constructed manually (like toy_graphs adjacency matrices) it is possible to run QAOA and optimisation process with 3_find_max_intensity_diffusion_path.py (possibility of plotting cost landscape and optimal params found on cost landscape as option).
+Thirdly, once either graph is generated randomly, with diffusion data or constructed manually (like data/test_graphs adjacency matrices) it is possible to run QAOA and optimisation process with quac_optimal_path_find_max_intensity_diffusion.py (possibility of plotting cost landscape and optimal params found on cost landscape as option).

-Finally, it is possible to visualize the solutions found by QAOA with scripts 4_plot_distribution_probabilities.py and 5_plot_optimal_paths.py .
+Finally, it is possible to visualize the solutions found by QAOA with scripts quac_histogram_plot.py and quac_optimal_paths_plot.py.

 Graph generation and visualisation from Diffusion data